iafine/HYAlertController/README.md

 pod 'HYAlertController'
 ```

-Finially, You will complete it with the following command:
+Finially, you will complete it with the following command:

 ```bash
 $ pod install